AdaCore/libadalang/ada/doc/dev_guide/introduction.rst

   allow him to deal with the semantic and syntactic structure of the code only.

 As a corollary to those primary needs, here are some other secondary goals for
-libadalang:
+Libadalang:

-* We want libadalang to be, as you may have guessed, a library that you can call from anywhere and is not tied to any particular tool
+* We want Libadalang to be, as you may have guessed, a library that you can call from anywhere and is not tied to any particular tool

 * We want it to have a high level, stable, easy and fun to use API, that makes high level operations on trees easy, while having enough flexibility to express complex queries and refactorings.

-* We want libadalang to be fast, fast enough to deal effortlessly with multi-million of lines code bases, so that it can replace existing ad-hoc but fast solutions that are built into our IDEs for code navigation and completion.
+* We want Libadalang to be fast, fast enough to deal effortlessly with multi-million of lines code bases, so that it can replace existing ad-hoc but fast solutions that are built into our IDEs for code navigation and completion.